-You would expect most PCC meetings to open with some form of prayer and to close with the Grace or something similar.
-But for many people the section in between opening and close is seen as merely a business meeting, not a prayer gathering or a worship service.
+You would expect most church business meetings to open with some form of prayer and to close with the Grace or something similar.
+But for many people the section in between opening and close is seen as merely a business meeting, not a prayer gathering nor a worship service.

-These guidance notes for PCCs take a more carefully considered view and look at what should be happening in a church business meeting and, so, what part prayer might play in PCC proceedings.
+These guidance notes take a more carefully considered view and look at what should be happening in a church business meeting and, so, what part prayer might play in council or committee proceedings or a whole church gathering.
+Apply what follows to your PCC (for Church of England churches), Church Council (Methodists), deacons' meeting (Baptists), or trustee sessions, committees or whole church meetings (everyone).

-1: What is a church business meeting?
+What is a church business meeting?

-It is no use trying to encourage prayer for the PCC until you have demonstrated that what the Council is doing needs prayer for God's guidance.
+It is no use trying to encourage prayer for business until you have demonstrated that what your Council, committee, Trustees or whole church is doing needs prayer for God's guidance.
 So the first point to make is to ensure your church's thinking is correct.
 Once you have achieved that, you have a reason for enthusing everyone to pray.

-In Training Notes TN118 on the author's website, Why, exactly, are we meeting? (see below), three key reasons are given why Christians need to meet together for business.
+In Training Notes TN118 on this website, Why, exactly, are we meeting?, I give three key reasons why Christians need to meet together for business.
 These are:

-- To seek God's will the heart of what it is all about if we follow the Lord's Prayer as we welcome Jesus Christ to our meeting together. - 2 To work together we should come not to fight battles but together to come to a common mind. - To take action for the future the meeting should be tilted towards the future even if based on our experience of the past and our understanding of the present.
+- 1 To seek God's will the heart of what it is all about if we follow the Lord's Prayer as we welcome Jesus Christ to our meeting together. - 2 To work together we should meet not to fight battles but together to come to a common mind. - To take action for the future the meeting should be tilted towards the future even if based on our experience of the past and our understanding of the present.